fluid-project/infusion-docs/src/documents/IoCAPI.md

 ### Workflow break hints:

-The ability to supply a "breakpoint hint" as part of the `options` member of the [fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-) method.
+A "breakpoint hint" may be supplied as part of the `options` member of the [fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-) method.
 This specifies that the workflow process should pause when it reaches a particular point.
 The two currently supported break points, `shells` and `observation` are described in the API documentation for
 [fluid.beginTreeTransaction](#fluid-begintreetransaction-transactionoptions-).
 This kind of hint is imagined useful for those implementing authoring supports for Infusion application, and allows for example for a cheap process which can validate some aspects of an Infusion application in an interactive way --- for example, whether given IoC references will resolve,